 The Board is responsible for approving and implementing all the investment/divestment decisions and formulating the Company's overall investment strategies and guidelines in accordance with the investment objective and policies of the Company.
 The Investment Manager is appointed to provide investment management services to the Company.
-The Investment Manager is responsible for, inter alia, identifying, reviewing and evaluating suitable investment or divestment opportunities, assisting the Board in the execution of investment and divestment decisions and the monitoring of the investments of the Company.
+The investment manager of the Company (the "Investment Manager") is responsible for, inter alia, identifying, reviewing and evaluating suitable investment or divestment opportunities, assisting the Board in the execution of investment and divestment decisions and the monitoring of the investments of the Company.
 The Investment Manager will carry out reviews of the investment portfolio of the Company whenever the Board shall require and report its analysis to the Board.